 Biochar also improves water quality and quantity by increasing soil retention of nutrients and agrochemicals for plant and crop utilization.
 More nutrients stay in the soil instead of leaching into groundwater and causing pollution."

-What can Biochar do for soil?
+What can Biochar do for you?

 Biochar improves plant growth and yield